 No, you can continue with your habits, since by choosing the hours or day that you want, it is the Tempo Happy Tariff that adapts to your consumption pattern.
 And this is how you can make small savings and pay less on your electricity bill.

 If you do not have a remotely managed meter, you should choose the hours or the day taking into account the standard hourly load curve of Red Eléctrica Española.
-In this case, the hours to choose in winter would be 8 p. m. to 10 .p. m. and in summer from 9 p. m. to 11 p. m.
+In this case, the hours most recommendable in schedule of winter would be 8 p. m. to 10 .p. m. and in schedule summer from 9 p. m. to 11 p. m.